Skip to main content

 Chicago’s street art scene will always be present and free to take in.
 Start your crawl in Pilsen, where there are numerous vibrant murals throughout the neighborhood and in alleys.
 Don’t miss the Hector Duarte Studio.
 Make your way to Logan Square, then to Concord Music Hall, and take a photo in front of the Greetings From Chicago mural nearby.
 Finish your personal street art tour at Rogers Park, where there’s a stretch of art along the Red Line wall path.

-Unplug in a Treehouse
+Unplug in a treehouse

 You won’t have to drive far to get to an oasis; a half-hour, to be exact.
 The Enchanted Garden Treehouse in Schaumburg, Illinois, is the perfect outdoor escape during restless times like these.
 Besides being able to relax in the hot tub with a good book (or a drink), you can also lawn bowl in the yard or play tennis at the nearby tennis court.
-Snowshoe rentals are available at the nature center down the street.
-If you’re really all about getting in touch with nature, the area offers amazing opportunities to birdwatch.
-With the fire table blazing and the moon and stars swirling overhead, this is the ultimate mini-getaway.

-Cycle Your Way Through the City … on a Boat
+Cycle your way through the city … on a boat

 Chicago cycleboat tours.